Date reviewed: July 2017 | Tested by: John Milbank | Price: £106.25 | Weight: 6.03kg | https://securityforbikes.com/

 We were unable to defeat the U-Lock with a sledge-hammer attack, leaving only surface damage.
 This kind of device is typically attached to the bike, so it’s an unlikely route for a thief to take.
 Remember to always ensure that any U-Lock has as much of the void inside the shackle filled as possible to prevent a thief using powerful prying equipment to pop it open.

-Using an angle grinder, we cut through the U-lock in 16.9 seconds – only one cut was required as the shackle has enough free play when separated to create a gap large enough to remove the chain.
-This time still exceeds that of the chain.
+Using an angle grinder, we cut through the U-lock more slowly than the chain, though only one cut was required as the shackle has enough free play when separated to create a gap large enough to remove the chain.

 To understand how best to use your lock, click here

 Product: Pragmasis Protector 13mm chain with DIB-130 U-lock

 Weight as tested: 6.03kg

 Bolt cropper attack: GOOD

 Despite the angle grinder attack speed, this is an effective deterrent for all but the most committed thief.
 As a chain and lock that you can fairly easily carry with you on the bike, it’s far better to have something that you can use than something so heavy you leave it at home.